Keynote Speaker: David Bauermeister

 - 12:15 - Lunch by Carnation Farms Culinary Team

-- 1:00 - "Tell Us About Your Chapter" presented by Representatives from each Chapter / Moderated by Loretta Sappanen
+- 1:00 - "Tell Us About Your Chapter" presented by Representatives from each Chapter / Moderated by Loretta Seppanen

-- 3:00 - Presentation by Jeff Gottlieb, Rosy Smit, and Linda Cloes: The History, Innovation and Sustainability of Carnation Farms
+- 3:00 - Presentation by Rosy Smit, Jeff Gottlieb, and Caprial Pence: The History, Innovation and Sustainability of Carnation Farms

 - 4:00 - Conference Call with Richard McCarthy: State of Affairs Now and in the Future